kainiedziela/monetize/readme.md

 ## Options

-You can customize the formatting and parsing of `monetize` and `demonetie` with an optional options object.
+You can customize the formatting and parsing of `monetize` and `demonetize` with an optional options object.
 These values default to US centric currency values, but they can be overridden based on your locale.

 ### `symbol`, default: `"$"`